 It seeks, inter alia, to prevent crimes against people belonging to Scheduled Castes and Scheduled Tribes.

-There is an Act to provide for the establishment of special courts for the prosecution of such offenses and for the grant of relief and rehabilitation of the victims of such offences.
+There is an Act to provide for the establishment of special courts for the prosecution of such offenses and for the grant of relief and rehabilitation of the victims of such offenses.

-In order to make this law more effective, amendments were made in it in the year 2015 and it came into force from January 26, 2016.
+In order to make this law more effective, amendments were made in it in the year 2015 and it came into force on January 26, 2016.

 This act has been told that when a Hindu person dies without making a will, his property will be legally divided among his heirs, family members or relatives.